Yellowstone information for your trip

 Yellowstone is a whopping 2.2 million square acres.
 That’s 3,471 square miles, or 8,991 square kilometers for our metric friends.
 That’s big enough to house all of Rhode Island and Delaware with room to spare.

-Yellowstone, often called the crown jewel of the National Park System, was the first such park, having been established in 1872.
+Yellowstone, often called the crown jewel of the National Park System, is the first national park, having been established in 1872.
 Yellowstone is also regarded as the first National Park in the world.

 Despite making a great click-bait headline, no, Yellowstone is not ‘overdue’ for an eruption and there are no indications one is imminent.
 It is probable that Yellowstone will erupt again in the future, but any such eruption is likely thousands of years away and would be preceded by observable indicators which scientists monitor for.